miguelmota/etherdelta-gdax-theme-extension/README.md

   - A: The theme stylesheet is inserted on page load.

-- Q. When is the Chome extension activated?
+- Q. When is the Chome Extension activated?

   - A: The Chrome Extension is only activated on the [etherdelta.github.io](https://etherdelta.github.io/) or [etherdelta.com](https://etherdelta.com/) domain.